Haivision/srt/docs/BuildOptions.md

 As both are ON by default, this option allows you for turning off building a library in a style that is not of your interest, for example, leave only static one by `--disable-shared`.
+You can't disable both at once.

 `--enable-testing` (default: OFF)